What Makes a Good Blog Headline (And How to Write One!)

 Be Respectful

 Respect is the name of the game when it comes to writing headlines.
-Your potential audience has things to do and problems to solve, and they don't need to waste time clicking on a bombastic headline only to find a puff piece with a bunch of affiliate links and no factual information.
+Your potential audience has things to do and problems to solve, and they don't need to waste time clicking on a catchy blog title only to find a puff piece with a bunch of affiliate links and no factual information.

 Make sure your headline accurately portrays the information that follows in the article.
-This is why we suggest not picking a headline until after you write the piece.
+The headline is a promise; you want to ensure your content delivers.
+As a best practice, we suggest not picking a blog post title until you write a blog post.
 Use a working title you created while brainstorming (hang on, we're getting to that) as your starter.
 Then, once you have the content drafted out, you'll have a better idea of which direction makes the most sense for the title.

-You may find that none of your working titles is the right one, and that's cool.
+You may find that none of your working titles is suitable, and that's cool.
 Working this way allows you to write a new one that works better.

 Brainstorm, and Do Your Research

-Brainstorming can be done at any point in the creative process when you feel stuck.
-Initially, it’s great to develop bucketloads of working titles, especially if you have someone to bounce them off of.
+Brainstorming can be done when you feel stuck in the creative process.
+Initially, developing bucketloads of working titles is great, especially if you have someone to bounce them off of.
 That outside perspective can be invaluable in helping you see your subject in a new way.

 When you send a draft to someone for editing, send a short list of possible titles to get their opinion.
 Reading your draft will be their first introduction to the subject and the title options, so they'll have fresh eyes to offer input.

 On the research front, start with N=1.
 That means you're the subject whose opinion is being sought.
 What headlines do you like?
 What opening words or phrases get you to click through?
-Are you a fan of "Best of" posts, or do you prefer lists?
+Do you like "Best of" posts, or do you prefer lists?
 Despite what you may have heard growing up, you're not that different from others in your age group, so chances are if you like it, so will they.

 While you're at it, check in with your competition.
 Yep, that's right, the competition.
 Look at their content and see what's working for them.
 See how they craft their headlines and whether or not they draw you in.
-Then deconstruct what they did and see if you can use a similar format for the piece you're working on.
+Then, deconstruct what they did and see if you can use a similar format for the piece you're working on.
+Choosing the right keywords is also crucial.
+This will help readers find your content and boost search engine rankings.

 Tips and Tricks

 • Don't be cutesy.
-Headlines need to be catchy, yes; however, if they're just twee, they won't give you the punch, or the SEO juice, you're looking for.
+Headlines need to be catchy; however, if they're just twee, they won't give you the punch or the SEO juice you want.

 • Keep it brief.
 Anything beyond 70 characters will likely be cut off in search results.
 What's the right length?
-Glad you asked--this is where A/B testing is your best friend.
+I'm glad you asked--this is where A/B testing is your best friend.

 • Use brackets.
 Set off a feature of your headline; when people see [new study] or (interview) or even *cough*cough* (and how to write one) at the end of a headline, not only is their interest piqued, but now they know in advance that they have some good stuff waiting.
 This clarification has led to better click-through rates, up to 38% better.

 • Iterate.
-We touched on this earlier, but it can't hurt to repeat ourselves with something this important.
+We touched on this earlier, but repeating ourselves with something this important can't hurt.
 Create a dozen (or two dozen, or a handful, the point is more than a couple) working titles for your piece, then start writing it.
-Leave the final decision after the piece is done, and you see which direction you took it in.
+After the piece is done, leave the final decision, and you see which direction you took it in.

 And Finally, Remember That Respect Thing?